kreatolinux/nyaa2/nyaa_run.8.md

 ## VARIABLES
 * NAME: Name of your package.
 Will show this name on the info command.
 * VERSION: Version of your package.
 It will be on the info command and updating it will result in nyaa upgrading the package.
+* RELEASE: Release of your package.
+It will also be on the info command and updating it will result in nyaa upgrading the package.
 * SOURCES: Source URL's of your package.
 Can be seperated by ';' like `test.url;testurl2`.
 * SHA256SUM: sha256sum output of the sources.
 Should align with sources.
 Can also be seperated by ';'.
 * DESCRIPTION: Description of the package.
 It will be on the info command.